xaverric/sls-tools/readme.md

 logs are automatically stored to the ```%HOME%/.sls-tools/logs``` folder

 ## Changelog

+### 1.6.0
+* Added support for [compare](app/command/compare/readme.md) feature.
+Tool can now compare two exports and produce the comparison output.
+Exports for comparison can be provided directly fro mthe file system, or it can automatically download the two latest comparisons for given environment from the bookkit.
+Comparison report can be filtered to contain differences only and also can send an email notification about the changes in the configuration.

 ### 1.5.1
 * Secure store generated using [oidc-plus4u-vault](https://www.npmjs.com/package/oidc-plus4u-vault) supported.
 Access codes to any user identities does not have to be defined right in the configuration but can be loaded from the protected secure store.